Loading...

 Pressing Information

 As with all previous variations, Capitol of Canada subcontracted the RCA pressing plant in Smiths Falls (Ontario) to manufacture new batches of albums, this time with the new "brackets" label, still using the Canadian-made plates introduced with LP.2108.1.2.
-These later pressings are possibly made from different (but identical) plates made from the same mother (TBC).
+These later pressings are possibly made from different (but identical) plates made from the same mother.

-LP.2108.2.1 has the same markings as the previous Canadian-cut pressings:
+LP.2108.2.1 has identical markings as the previous Canadian-cut pressings:

 Side 1: T-X-1-2108-3